Located in The Highams Park and surrounded by nature with stunning views of Highams Park Lake, Humphry’s Café is a vibrant café and community space.

 Operator: Toni Hanshaw

-Community based activities are also welcome in the building subject to the agreement of the operator; depending on what activity you wish to do a small fee may be payable.
+Community-based activities are also welcome in the building, subject to the operator’s agreement.
+Depending on the activity, a small fee may be payable.
+For more information call Toni on 020 8505 7999.

-A café with toilets in the park was the most popularly expressed wish when the Highams Park Planning Group (HPPG) was formed in November 2013.
+A café with toilets in the park was the most popular wish when the Highams Park Planning Group (HPPG) was formed in November 2013.
 HPPG approached the Council to see if they would agree for the community to take over the unused Council building in the park.

 - Paragon Building Services (logistical support, materials and hard graft)